Which Hill’s Prescription Diet I/D Wet Recipes Get

 And a fat-to-protein ratio of about 45%.

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a canned dog food containing just a limited amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a canned dog food containing just a modest amount of meat.

-Hill’s Prescription Diet I/D Canine is a plant-based wet dog food using a limited amount of poultry or poultry liver as its main sources of animal protein.
+Hill’s Prescription Diet I/D Canine is a grain-inclusive moisture-rich dog food using a modest amount of named meats and organs as its dominant source of animal protein.

 Hill’s Prescription Diet